About and FAQ

 “What do you grow in your garden?”

 So many things!
-I have a goal–however silly and far away it may be–to grow 75% of my family’s food.
-So far, it’s at about 1%, but I am going to keep trying until I succeed.
+I had a goal to grow 75% of my family’s food.
+So far, it’s at about 1%, but I am going to keep trying.

 Aside from edible plants, I also grow a lot of flowering plants.
 Those are much more successful.
 I try to grow pretty much anything.
 But I need to reorganise my garden to utilise the space better.
 It isn’t the largest garden, but I’m trying to make it work.

 My favourite plants, though, are my trees.
 I have a whole grove of baby trees giving their all to get bigger.
 My Redwood is perhaps my dearest.
-I’ve been growing her for 2 years and she’s already about 3 feet tall.
+I’ve been growing her since 2019 and she’s already about 4 feet tall.

 “Doing x, y, and z isn’t very eco friendly or vegan, don’t you care about the planet?”